EliteMasterEric/EnigmaEngine/README.md

 More info on making contributions and pull requests: LINK

 ## Credits and Thanks

+Enigma Engine was developed by:

+* [MasterEric](https://github.com/MasterEric) developed the main engine based on the Kade Engine codebase.
+* You!
+Seriously if you want to contribute assets or code, it would be greatly appreciated.

 Enigma Engine would not be possible without these fine people: